 With the increase in the number of applications accepted, the increase in budget to match, and the increased time available for tradies to complete the work, the pipeline of work will be spread over the next 12 months.

-Reminder, works must not commence until your application has been approved and a voucher issued by the Department of Trade, Business and Innovation.
+Reminder, works must not commence until your application has been approved and a voucher issued by the Department of Industry, Tourism and Trade.

 Read the full terms and conditions.